bhaskar-hub/RatioCalculation/README.md

 # RatioCalculation
-Stoichiometry prediction in form of ratios
+Stoichiometry prediction in the form of ratios